boyonglin/college-graduation-project/README.md

 ---

-1. Use `Login.ipynb` to activate the Python GUI.
+1. Use `Login.py` to activate the Python GUI.
 2. By characteristically capturing MFCCs for audio as input to the GMM, users create user profiles in real-time recording.
 3. Access to the computer's voice control interface after voice matching of acoustic fingerprints.
 4. Provides computer-specific operation for physically challenged people through speech-to-text conversion and instant recognition of the speaker.